Time delay estimation in unresolved lensed quasars: Generation of mock light curve datasets

+We use mock data of the lensed systems to generate the training set required by our deep learning algorithm.
+Specifically, the \textit{MOLET}\footnote{\url{https://github.com/gvernard/molet}} software package \citep{molet} is used to generate light curves of GLQs multiple images. \textit{MOLET} allows to include the microlensing effect that affects the time delay estimates and is thought to be constantly present \citep{Cosmograil2020}.
+Fig. 1 in \citep{molet} illustrates the flow chart of \textit{MOLET}: it receives in input different information such as cosmological and astrophysical parameters of the lensed system, the intrinsic light curves of the source, magnification maps, the telescope parameters and a realistic observational plan accounting for daily and seasonal gaps.

-The proposed method is based on using mock-up data to model the lensed systems.
-Specifically, the \textit{MOLET} software package \cite{molet} has been used to generate light curves of GLQs multiple images. \textit{MOLET} allows to include also the microlensing effect, which highly affects time delay estimates \cite{Cosmograil2020}. \\ In this work, two different lensed quasar systems have been simulated.
-The first system, hereafter denoted as \textit{system A}, is a basic test-system for an AGN point source, with a simple intrinsic variability and with microlensing variability light curves generated from magnification maps.
-The second system is RXJ 1131-1231 \cite{RXJ}, hereafter denoted as \textit{RXJ} for brevity.
-It consists of four multiple images, here combined to mimic an unresolved doubly-imaged quasar. \\ The assumed cosmological model is $\Lambda$CDM with $\Omega_m = 0.3$ and $H_0 = 67.7 \rm{ km s}^{-1} \rm{Mpc}^{-1}$ for \textit{system A}, whereas $H_0 = 84 \rm{ km s}^{-1} \rm{Mpc}^{-1}$ for \textit{RXJ}.
-This choice of parameters has been made for consistency with Ref. \cite{molet}.
-To properly simulate the observed light curves, the intrinsic variability of the quasar source is needed.
-The assumed intrinsic variability curves of the quasar of \textit{system A} and \textit{RXJ} are consistent with Ref. \cite{molet} and are shown in Fig. \ref{fig:intrinsic_curves}.
+We chose to simulated two systems with different features, broadly representative of the various known lensed quasars.
+The first one, hereafter denoted as system $A$, is a basic test-system for an AGN point source, with a simple intrinsic variability and with microlensing.
+The second system is RXJ 1131-1231 \citep{RXJ}, hereafter denoted as system $B$ for brevity.
+It consists of four multiple images: here they will be combined in pairs to mimic an unresolved doubly-imaged quasar.

+To properly simulate the observed light curves, \textit{MOLET} needs the intrinsic variability of the quasar sources.
+The two systems that we analyze feature distinct intrinsic variabilities, as shown in Fig. \ref{fig:intrinsic_curves}, representative of two typical regimes for lensed quasars.
+The magnification maps needed by the second step of the \textit{MOLET} simulation are available for both systems from the GERLUMPH resource \citep{gerlumph}.
+Finally, the last step of the \textit{MOLET} run accounts also for the assumed instrumental gaps (daily or seasonal) to simulate a realistic campaign from an optical telescope.
+More details on the simulation of system $B$ can be found in \cite{molet}.